alexei-kouprianov/COVID.2019.ru/README.md

 Then, go to R and run scripts stored in:

+    covid.2019.ru.libraries.r
     covid.2019.ru.main.20201104.r
     covid.2019.ru.plots.20201104.r

-The urrent scheme still needs a saved R environment.
+The current scheme still needs a saved R environment.
 I am working on it and it will be updated shortly.

 An outdated procedure (worked for me from 2020-06-04 through 2020-10-13 until I've run out of memory):